Syntax

 Filters

-See the summary of standard filters.
+See the overview of standard filters.

 <h1>{$heading|upper}</h1>